-- Some resources say the water is ok to drink without treatment, but I wouldn’t recommend it.
+- Some sources say the water is ok to drink without treatment, but I wouldn’t recommend it.
 Most fields are covered in alpaca, sheep, and horse poop.

 - Hiking sticks are pretty useful for this trek.
 The elevation never changes so fast that they become a nuisance by getting in the way.

 - I do wish I had talked to South American Explorers Cusco beforehand.
-Based on feedback from comments below, I’m not sure they are that helpful with any trip preparations. *Edit 12/5/2017: seems like the South American Explorers are now closed via Richard from BestHike.
+Based on feedback from comments below, I’m not sure they are that helpful with any trip preparations. *EDIT 2017/12: seems like the South American Explorers are now closed via Richard from BestHike.

 - If trail finding isn’t you thing, I’d recommend just doing the Ausangate circuit.
 That would be challenging enough.
 There are plenty of day tours from Cusco to see the Rainbow Mountains in 1-2 days.

 - If anyone has explored the Rainbow Mountains continuing southwest, I’d love to hear about it.
 Perhaps a possible separate trek altogether.